 Siena

-Explore Siena, the largest of the hill towns in the area, the centre of which is pedestrian only meaning we could wander the streets traffic free.
-We visited the Piazza del Campo, a huge open square, home to the Town Hall of Siena, the Torre del Mangia, many other beautiful ancient buildings and more restaurants and bars – you pay for the location here.
+Just over half way through our 1 week Tuscany itinerary and we spent the whole of day for exploring Siena, there’s plenty to see!
+Siena is the largest of the hill towns in the area, the centre of which is pedestrian only meaning we could wander the streets traffic free.
+We visited the Piazza del Campo, a huge open square which is home to the Town Hall of Siena, the Torre del Mangia and many other beautiful ancient buildings plus more restaurants and bars.
+Prices around the square are pretty high, you pay for the location here.

-Dinner in Siena at Ristorante Enzo on the via Camollia.
+We had dinner again in Siena at Ristorante Enzo on the via Camollia, the food was fantastic.

 Florence